GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_API_Reference.md

 ## 1 Introduction

-AMF SDK is intended to assist Independent Software Vendors (ISV) in development of multimedia applications using AMD GPU and APU devices when the use of Microsoft Media Foundation Framework is undesireable.
+AMF SDK is intended to assist Independent Software Vendors (ISV) in development of multimedia applications using AMD GPU and APU devices when the use of Microsoft Media Foundation Framework is undesirable.

 AMF is a light-weight, portable multimedia framework that abstracts away most of the platform and API-specific details and allows for easy implementation of multimedia applications using a variety of technologies, such as DirectX 9, DirectX 11, DirectX 11.1, DirectX 12, Vulkan, OpenGL, OpenCL, and facilitates an efficient interop between them.